mgalley/DSTC7-End-to-End-Conversation-Modeling/README.md

 ## System submissions

 *Dear registered participants:* you should have received a URL to submit your system outputs.
 If you didn't, please contact us at <dstc7-task2@microsoft.com>.
-The submission deadline in **October 8th, 2018**.
+The submission deadline is **October 8th, 2018**.

 ## News
 * 9/10/2018: **The evaluation phase has started**.
 Please read instructions [here](https://github.com/DSTC-MSR-NLP/DSTC7-End-to-End-Conversation-Modeling/tree/master/evaluation).